What Is the Vestibular System?

 One important function of the vestibular system allows us to coordinate our eye movements with our head movements.
 This occurs in activities such as copying from a blackboard (looking up and then back down at our work), turning our head to watch a moving object (as in watching a ball move across a soccer field), and even sometimes in looking across a page to read.

-These functions of the vestibular system probably help to explain why several studies have shown that up to half of all children with learning disorders show signs of vestibular dysfunction.
+These functions of the vestibular system probably help to explain why up to half of all children with learning disorders show signs of vestibular dysfunction.

 The vestibular system is also important for helping us to develop and maintain normal muscle tone.
 Tone is not the same as muscle strength, but it does allow us to hold our body in position and to maintain positions.
 The vestibular system is especially important in helping us to keep our heads up.
 Many children with vestibular problems slouch at their desks, hold their heads up with their hands and generally seem to have low endurance.